RikudouSage/LambdaPhpImagickLayer/README.md

-# AWS Lambda imagick layer
+# AWS Lambda PHP imagick layer with HEIC and WEBP support

 This layer requires [bref](https://packagist.org/packages/bref/bref) to be installed.